bmarcosps/bmarcosps/README.md

 I'm a Web Developer and Computer Scientist from Juiz de Fora/MG. :brazil:

-`I currently have a work GitHub account at @bmarcosps-umode`

 I'm currently working on:
 * Developing web systems with Typescript, React.js and Node.js
 * Building CI/CD pipelines with Github Actions and AWS services